 Buckwheat, originally native to Central Asia, is a delicious addition to your whole foods diet, however, it is not a cereal grain, but a fruit seed related to rhubarb and sorrel .
 The buckwheat plant produces a flower that then leaves behind a seed, referred to as a buckwheat groat.
 Raw buckwheat groats are triangle shaped and extremely hard.
 In their natural state, they have a light brown colour.
 Buckwheat groats may be sold raw, or roasted.
 Roasted buckwheat is called “kasha” and has a richer, nuttier taste.

 The two main varieties available are Fagopyrum esculentum (common buckwheat) and F. tataricum (tartary buckwheat).
-Buckwheat, as a functional food, has attracted attention for its healing effects on some chronic diseases .Buckwheat Nutrition & Health Benefits: a protein packed, low GI, delicious gluten free grain.
+Buckwheat, as a functional food, has attracted attention for its therapeutic effects in some chronic diseases .Buckwheat Nutrition & Health Benefits: a protein packed, low GI, delicious gluten free grain.
 Click To Tweet

 Can you eat buckwheat raw?